aiproductcoach/aiproductcoach-website/_services/educate.md

 order: 5
 ---

 **AI Training**.
 Harness the potential of AI tools (generative AI, computer vision, ML) to transform your business ideas into products.
-Stay tuned for the upcoming cohort in the <a href="https://maven.com/">Maven</a> platform!
+Stay tuned for the upcoming courses in the <a href="/courses/">Hatch Labs Academy</a>!